fastoch/React-JS-Dave-Gray/README.md

 ## The node_modules folder

-The node_modules folder is a directory in **Node.js** projects that stores third-party libraries and dependencies.
+The **node_modules** folder is a directory in **Node.js** projects that stores third-party libraries and dependencies.
-It serves as a cache for external modules that a project depends on.
+It serves as a cache for external modules that a project depends on (**dependencies**).
 When you use **npm** (Node Package Manager) to install packages, they are downloaded and stored in this folder.

 Since you don't want to store all of those files in your repository, the node_modules folder is included in the
 **.gitignore** file.
 That's why this folder is greyed out in VS Code file tree.

+---

+## How React works

+React uses only one .html file.
+This file loads into the browser and then React takes over and presents the rest of the content.
+The `package.json` file includes the project name, the version, some default scripts, the list of **dependencies**.

+The list of **dependencies** is important because this is how Node knows which depedencies to pull in from the **node_modules** folder.

+---

+# Chapter 2